sukriti-8/AI-FootPrint/README.md

 - Water usage

 ### 📊 Impact Analysis

-The estimated energy usage is mapped to project-defined **Low, Medium, or High** impact levels.
+The estimated energy usage is categorized into:

+- Low
+- Medium
+- High

+These categories use project-defined thresholds to provide an easy-to-understand interpretation of the estimated usage.

 ### 👤 Local User Profile

-Users can create a local profile to access their calculation history.
+Users can create a local profile using their name.

+The profile is stored in the browser using `LocalStorage`.

-### 📈 Activity History
+### 📈 Calculation History

-Previous calculations are stored in the browser and displayed through a dashboard.
+Previous footprint calculations are stored locally and displayed through the dashboard.

+### 📊 Dashboard

+The dashboard provides an overview of previous calculations and activity history.

 ### 🔥 Live Deployment

-The application is deployed and accessible through Firebase Hosting.
+The application is deployed using Firebase Hosting and is accessible online.

 ---
+## Calculation Methodology

+AI Footprint uses a simplified project-level estimation model to demonstrate the potential environmental impact of AI usage.

+Energy Estimation
+Energy = (Text Prompts × 0.002) + (Image Prompts × 0.02)

+Carbon Emissions
+Carbon Emissions = Energy × 0.5

+Water Usage
+Water Usage = Energy × 1.8

+These values are used as simplified estimation factors for this project and are intended to provide an approximate representation rather than exact real-world measurements.

+## Actual AI environmental impact can vary depending on factors such as:

+AI model architecture
+Hardware used
+Data-center efficiency
+Location
+Electricity sources
+Workload and usage patterns

+## Data Handling

+AI Footprint uses browser LocalStorage for storing:
+                                                    User profile information
+                                                    Current calculation results
+                                                    Calculation history

+No external database is currently used for storing user calculation data.

+Firebase is used for hosting and deployment of the web application.

+This keeps the application lightweight and demonstrates client-side data persistence without requiring a backend database.

+##What I Learned

+##Building AI Footprint helped me strengthen my understanding of:

+Frontend development using HTML, CSS, and JavaScript Client-side state and data persistence using LocalStorage Designing a multi-page web application
+Implementing calculation logic from defined assumptions Building responsive and user-friendly interfaces Deploying a web application using Firebase Hosting Using Git and GitHub for version control
+Testing and debugging a deployed web application Understanding how AI usage can be represented through environmental metrics Clearly communicating technical assumptions and project limitations

 ## How It Works